Budgeting

 View all

-A bit about Charlie: Born and bred in Ōtara, Tāmaki Makaurau Auckland, Charlie Charlie works for Skills Update as a financial capability educator within the Pasifika community, and is also a facilitator for Sorted at Work.
+A bit about Charlie: Born and bred in Ōtara, Tāmaki Makaurau Auckland, Charlie Charlie has worked as a financial capability educator within the Pasifika community, and is currently a facilitator for Sorted at Work.
 You might have spotted his recent appearance on The Morning Shift x Sorted podcast 'Sussed, Sorted, Shifting – Navigating Finances for Couples’.
 He loves helping people and says the feeling he gets when he does so is what keeps him going.

 The best advice I ever received about money was from a friend I had a chat with about investing.
 He’d been investing in shares and property for seven years and helped me understand what compound interest is and how it works.
 My mind was blown because growing up I only learned about how compound interest works against us and didn’t get the opportunity to learn how it can work for us.
 It encouraged me to start my own investing journey, which has been an awesome one.